If you’re lucky enough to get access to fresh crabs, the cooking process is fairly simple; crab, meet hot steam.

 Cooking Frozen Crab Legs

-Flash frozen king crab is a product as close to fresh as you can purchase.
+Flash frozen king crab or snow crab is a product as close to fresh as you can purchase.
 You don’t need to thaw frozen crab legs to cook them, just adjust your steaming time to make sure the crab meat gets to a safe temperature once it’s thawed.

 Steaming crab legs: